BenBerol/CSProjects/README.md

 # Computer Science Projects

-This repository contains a collection of various projects that I have developed while learning Computer Science.
+This repository contains a collection of various projects that I have developed while learning computer science in highschool.

 ## Projects